Our rating(4.4/5)

 Alternatives to Square

 Launched more than a decade ago in the US, Square has had time to develop its offering and get to know what small businesses want.
-Consequently, the platform beats all other payment platforms with its breadth of easy, affordable, commitment-free and truly useful payment and business tools in Australia.
+The platform therefore easily beats all other payment platforms with its breadth of easy, affordable, commitment-free and truly useful payment and business tools in Australia.

 That said, newcomer Zeller is already a strong competitor with its standalone, mobile EFTPOS machine linked with a free business debit card.
-It settles funds nightly in its online account, allowing you to spend this money the next day.
-Zeller’s EFTPOS transactions cost only 1.4% compared with Square’s 1.9% via Reader or 1.6% via Terminal.
+It settles funds nightly in its online account, allowing users to spend it the next day.
+Zeller’s EFTPOS transactions cost only 1.4% compared with Square’s 1.6%.

-In the past year, Tyro launched its own app-dependent card reader that looks like and costs ($59.95 incl.
+Tyro has also launched its own app-dependent card reader that looks like and costs ($59 incl.
 GST) about the same as Square Reader.
-Furthermore, it has no contractual lock-in and a fixed rate of 1.6% per transaction – clearly an attempt to compete with Square.
+It has no contractual lock-in and a fixed rate of 1.4% per transaction like Zeller – clearly an attempt to compete with Square.

 Square Reader with card inserted